utndatasystems/bdbd-2025-website/_pages/participation.md

 ### Transportation
 Nuremberg is perfectly reachable by train.
-From the central station, you can take the U1 towards "Langwasser Süd" (south) and get off after 5mins at "Bauernfeindstraße".
-From there, walk around 400m to the north-west.
+From the central station, take the U1 towards "Langwasser Süd" and get off at "Bauernfeindstraße" after about five minutes.
+From there, walk around 400 meters to the northwest.

-There is also a Park+Ride parking area at U-Bahn station "Bauernfeindstraße".
+There is also a [Park & Ride area](https://maps.app.goo.gl/nBnvVtRxNEx3Nqw66) at the "Bauernfeindstraße" U-Bahn station.

 ### Wi-Fi

-There will be `eduroam` available in the venue as well as `BayernWLAN`.
+The venue will offer both `eduroam` and `BayernWLAN`.

 ### History & Local Attractions
 Nuremberg has a rich cultural history.
 As one of the most important cities in the late Middle Ages where the imperial regalia (the imperial crown, the imperial cross, the holy lance, ...) of the Holy Roman Empire were kept, the city's most prominent landmark is the [Kaiserburg](https://maps.app.goo.gl/YeA2ZbKxPtgBHYDr6), located near the city center.
-It's also possible to take tours along the old city walls and go underground through secret passages and tunnels.
+It is also possible to take tours along the old city walls and go underground through secret passages and tunnels.

 ### Accommodation
-We recommend the [Cloud One](https://www.the-cloud-one.com/de/hotels/nuernberg/hotel-nuernberg/) hotel.
-It is close to the central train station and therefore also the U1.
+We recommend the [Cloud One](https://www.the-cloud-one.com/de/hotels/nuernberg/hotel-nuernberg/) hotel, which is conveniently located near the central train station and [Tucher Mautkeller](https://tucher-mautkeller.de/), where we will be having dinner.

-Please book your accomodation well in advance because there is a congress happening at the same time.
-Because of that, we managed to secure a guaranteed number of available rooms for 139€ per night.
+Please book your accommodation well in advance, as a congress will be taking place at the same time.
+To ensure availability, we have secured a limited number of rooms at a guaranteed rate of €139 per night.
+You will receive the booking details after you have registered for the workshop.